DamianEdwards/BlazorIdentity/README.md

 **NOTE**: Several of the above require configuring a 3rd party provider such as Twillio or SendGrid for full testing and use.

 **Also fixed:**
- - A dependency on Microsoft.AspNetCore.Identity that snuck into the BlazorIdentity project.
  - LaunchSettings.json files that got created in BlazorIdentity and BlazorIdentity.Server projects.
  - Cleaned out a <remove> entry in the project file of BlazorIdentity.ServerApp.